lace/vg/README.md

 **[NumPy][] for humans**: a **v**ery **g**ood toolbelt for common tasks in vector geometry and linear algebra.

-The functions are optionally vectorized, meaning they accept single inputs and stacks of inputs.
-They return The Right Thing, without the need to reshape inputs or outputs.
-With the power of NumPy, the vectorized functions are fast.

 [pypi]: https://pypi.org/project/vg/
 [coverage]: https://coveralls.io/github/lace/vg
 [build]: https://circleci.com/gh/lace/vg/tree/master